 - limit choice and innovation in credit products.

-Currently, there are more than 70 low-rate cards in the marketplace to choose from, so there is a lot of choice for consumers who want to reduce their interest payments.
-An overwhelming number of Canadians – 92% – believe that consumers have a responsibility to shop around for the credit card that best meets their needs.
+Currently, there are a number of low-rate cards in the marketplace to choose from, so there is a lot of choice for consumers who want to reduce their interest payments.
+An overwhelming number of Canadians – 92%7 – believe that consumers have a responsibility to shop around for the credit card that best meets their needs.